Paperbark is seeking works on the theme of Resilience. Submitters of underrepresented identities are strongly encouraged to send pieces.

 Full guidelines can be found on our website.

 Visual art and design, as well as any multimedia works can be submitted in this category.
-Submit 3-6 pieces as file types Submittable allows as one submission.
+Submit up to 6 pieces as file types Submittable allows as one submission.
 If selected, we may ask for a higher resolution version to be printed.

 Fiction, creative nonfiction, journalism, and science communication can be submitted under this category.
 We accept submissions up to 3000 words.
 Please only submit sections of a longer work if it stands alone as a piece.